NativeScript/nativescript-angular-guide/src/chapters/chapter4.md

 }
 ```

+The code here is very similar to the code you used in the `UserService` earlier in this guide.
+You use the `Http` service’s `get()` method to load JSON data, and RxJS’s `map()` function to format the data into an array of `Grocery` objects.

-Open `app/pages/list/list.component.ts` and add the following two lines to the top of the file:
+To use this service, open `app/pages/list/list.component.ts` and add the following two lines to the top of the file:

 ``` TypeScript
 import {Grocery} from "../../shared/grocery/grocery";